 How to Hang Curtains

 While the materials, size, and type of drapery is very important – the installation is equal.
 I will tell you how to hang curtains below, but keep in mind it’s just half of the job.
-All of the other points about style, shape, and size are just as important as how you hang them.
+All of the other points about style, shape, and curtain length, and ceiling height, are just as important as how you hang them.

 Table of contents